-Like Kiosks, smart phones provide another medium for interacting with online applications and services According to Castro, Atkinson and Ezell (2010), one of the most interesting selfservice applications on mobile devices is mobile commerce, a concept defined broadly as "commercial or financial transactions mediated through mobile phones or other handheld electronic devices."
-(Organization for Economic Co-Operation and Development, 2008). exploding Mobile commerce is worldwide with research firm Juniper predicting that, by 2011, the global value of all commercial or financial transactions effected through mobile phones will exceed \$587 billion.
+Like Kiosks, smart phones provide another medium for interacting with online applications and services.
+According to Castro, Atkinson and Ezell (2010), one of the most interesting self-service applications on mobile devices is mobile commerce, a concept defined broadly as "commercial or financial transactions mediated through mobile phones or other handheld electronic devices."
+(Organization for Economic

+Co-Operation and Development, 2008). exploding Mobile commerce is worldwide with research firm Juniper predicting that, by 2011, the global value of all commercial or financial transactions effected through mobile phones will exceed \$587 billion.
 Much of this is driven by browser-enabled smart phones that allow individuals access to any Internet-based application from a mobile device.
-In addition, many applications self-service currently available online have been, or will be, adapted for smart phones, for example,

-Banks have developed mobile applications so that customers can access their funds, transfer money out of their accounts, pay for bills etc. from their mobile phones (Lomas, 2008).
+In addition, many self-service applications currently available online have been, or will be, adapted for smart phones, for example, developed Banks have applications so that customers can access their funds, transfer money out of their accounts, pay for bills etc. from their mobile phones (Lomas, 2008).

-According to Investopedia an online encyclopedia, investment another important self-service technology is mobile payments systems; this involves using a mobile phone as an electronic wallet; a system that securely stores payment user's information and passwords for numerous payment methods and websites.
+According to Investopedia an online encyclopedia, investment another important self-service technology is mobile payments systems; this involves using a mobile phone as an electronic wallet; a system that securely stores information user's payment and passwords for numerous methods and websites.
 Combined with communication (NFC) near field technology, a specific standard of Radio frequency Identification (RFID) technology, NFC-capable phones can securely transmit data wirelessly over short ranges between electronic devices thus enabling contactless payments (Castro, Atkinson, & Ezell, 2010).